HackYourFuture/CourseHub/README.md

 * Java 21 or later
 * Docker
-* VSCode or Intellij IDEA
+* Any IDE: we recommend VSCode or Intellij IDEA

 ### Running the application